dosemu2/dosemu2/doc/README.txt

    string too uses the same syntax as global.conf, hence, if you are doing some special stuff (after you got familar with DOSEMU) you may need to have a look there.

-   In DOSEMU prior to 0.97.5 the private configuration file was called ~/.dosrc (not to be confused with the new ~/.dosemurc).
-This will work as expected formerly, but is subject to be nolonger supported in the near future.
-This (old) ~/.dosrc is processed after global.conf and follows (same as -I) the syntax of global.conf (see README-tech.txt).

    The first file expected (and interpreted) before any other configuration (such as global.conf, dosemu.conf and ~/.dosemurc) is